joahlback/joahlback.github.io/_posts/2024-6-15-What-causes.md

 ---
-title: "What causes tallying irregularities?
-Identifying human error and fraud in the 2019 Malawian elections"
+title: "How to distinguish human error from election fraud: Evidence from the 2019 Malawi election"
 layout: post
 ---